awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

 + It reduces latencies when the region specified is nearer to the viewer's country\.
 + It provides data sovereignty by making sure that data is served from an origin that's in the same country that the request came from\.

-In order to use this example, you must do the following:
+To use this example, you must do the following:
-+ You must configure your distribution to cache based on the CloudFront\-Viewer\-Country header\.
++ Configure your distribution to cache based on the CloudFront\-Viewer\-Country header\.
 For more information, see [Cache Based on Selected Request Headers](distribution-web-values-specify.md#DownloadDistValuesForwardHeaders)\.
-+ CloudFront adds the CloudFront\-Viewer\-Country header after the viewer request event\.
-To use this example, you must create a trigger for this function in the origin request event\.
++ Create a trigger for this function in the origin request event\.
+CloudFront adds the CloudFront\-Viewer\-Country header after the viewer request event, so to use this example, you must make sure the function executes for an origin request\.

 ```
 'use strict';